vitwit/playbooks/multinode/README.md

 # Multi-Node Network Setup

 ## Overview
 This ansible playbook automates the setup of a multinode network, consisting of both fullnodes and validator nodes.
-Additionally it also  sets up an explorer and a faucet for the blockchain network.
+Additionally, it also  sets up an explorer and a faucet for the blockchain network.
 It also configures load balancers to expose RPC and API endpoints of fullnodes.
 It also configures a load balancer for explorer and faucet of the network.
 This playbook is primarily intended for testing purpose.

 ## Components
 1. Full nodes